 By taking part you’ll be raising money for Shooting Star Children’s Hospices, supporting our work providing hospice care to life-limited children living in London and Surrey, and their families.
 Find out more about what we do.

-£195 could pay for a day visit to one of our hospices, or give a family a few hours of vital support with a visit from our hospice at home team.
+As an example, £195 could pay for a day visit to one of our hospices, or give a family a few hours of vital support with a visit from our hospice at home team.

 We aim to support all our fundraisers as much as we can, and we can provide lots of sponsorship ideas and support as you move towards the big day.